pdrzxzz/tic-tac-toe-minimax/README.md

 # Tic-Tac-Toe with AI (Minimax Algorithm)

 A simple terminal-based **Tic-Tac-Toe** game written in Python where a human player competes against an AI.
-The AI uses the **Minimax algorithm with Alpha-Beta pruning** to play optimally.

 ## 🧠 About the AI